 For building-related problems (fixtures in the apartment such as windows, floors), please contact building inspector Johnny Hansen, Monday-Friday 8.30-9.30am, Wednesdays 16-17:00, on phone number +45 3288 6000.
 You are also welcome to send an e-mail: firstname.lastname@example.org

-For furniture or inspections problems please contact inspector, Tuesdays & Thursdays 8-10am: +45 50525096.
-Or email him (including a photoi of the problem) at firstname.lastname@example.org.
+For furniture or inspections problems please contact inspector Attila on Tuesdays & Thursdays 8-10am: +45 50525096.
+Or email him (including a photo of the problem) at email@example.com

 In case of night-time emergency, (e.g. power outage, water damage, etc.) read here.

 Locked yourself out during the day: Please contact the Housing Foundation office during opening hours.
 Be aware that if you lock yourself out more than once in a 14 days period a fee of DKK 300 will be charged.

 Locked yourself out during the night: Night/security guard phone Friday-Saturday after 21:00 and Sunday-Thursday after 22:00: +45 3119 1824.
 The price for the guard opening your room door is DKK 300.
 It will be charged from your Housing Foundation work flow account.

 Weekend: Locked yourself out of a rented guest room, party room, etc.?
 You can contact the temporary guard at phone +45 2462 9549, Friday-Sunday 15-21:00.
 The price is DKK 300.

 If your key is permanently lost: Contact the Housing Foundation office.